-Members of the Older Persons' Advisory Group will:

-- be aged 65+

-- reflect the diverse communities of Kāpiti

-- live in the Kāpiti District.

-We aim for a diverse representative of gender, ethnicity, age and skills.
-The Older Persons' Advisory Group will aim to have at least two members who are of Māori descent.
+In addition, members of the Disability Advisory Group will reflect the diverse communities of Kāpiti and live in the Kāpiti District.
+We aim for a diverse representation of gender, ethnicity, age and disability.
+The Disability Advisory Group will aim to have at least two members who are of Māori descent.

-The group size is flexible, but we aim for 12-14 members, including a Chair and Deputy Chair.
+The group size is flexible, we aim for between 12-14 members, including a Chair and Deputy Chair.